-Scholarship.
-Scientific acumen.
-Diversity.
-Leadership.
+Intellectual curiosity.
 Integrity.
+Empathy.
 Compassion.
-Interpersonal skills.
-Maturity.
+Ability to overcome obstacles.
+Resilience.
+Distance traveled.
+Coachability.
 A commitment to lifelong learning.
-The goal of the Geisel School of Medicine’s Admissions Committee is to enroll students who reflect all of those qualities and who will contribute to the uniquely close-knit and stimulating learning environment that defines Geisel.
-Dartmouth receives approximately 6,800 completed applications a year for about 90 places in the entering class.
-Geisel’s student body is national in scope and impact.
-In fact, the vast majority of our students—about 95 percent in recent years—come from out-of-state.
+The goal of the Geisel School of Medicine's Admissions Committee is to enroll students who reflect all of those qualities and who will contribute to the uniquely close-knit and stimulating learning environment that defines Geisel.
+Dartmouth receives approximately 7,000 completed applications a year for about 92 places in the entering class.
+Geisel's student body is national in scope and impact.

-- One year (8 semester hours or equivalent) of general biology and general physics.
+- One year (8 semester hours or equivalent) of biology and physics.

 - Two years (16 semester hours or equivalent) of chemistry, which must include one semester (or equivalent) of organic chemistry and one semester (or equivalent) of biochemistry.